 Only citizens of certain countries can visit Vietnam without an entry visa (valid for a visit from 14 to 30 days).
-Those countries include most ASEAN countries, Korea, Japan and Scandinavians.
-All other citizens are required to get an entry visa before departure or a pre-approved entry visa (visa is issued on arrival at Vietnam’s International Airports).
-Some nationalities might be refused or charged a lot of money because of the sponsorship is required, typically people from Muslim countries or from Africa (except South Africans).
+Please see more details in the Free visa section below.
+However, all other citizens are required to get an entry visa before departure or a pre-approved entry visa (visa is issued on arrival at Vietnam’s International Airports).
+Some nationalities might be refused or charged a lot of money in case the sponsorship is required, typically people from Muslim countries or from Africa (except South Africans).

-Citizens of following countries do not require a visa to visit Vietnam for 30 days: Cambodia, Indonesia, Laos, Malaysia, Singapore and Thailand.
+Citizens of following countries do not require a visa (single entry) to visit Vietnam for 30 days: ASEAM countries like Brunei, Campuchia, Indonesia, Laos, Malaysia, Myanmar, Singapore and Thailand.
 However, as an exception people from the Philippines do not require a visa (single entry) to visit Vietnam for only 21 days.

-Citizens of following countries do not require a visa to visit Vietnam for 15 days: Denmark, Finland, Japan, Norway, Russia, South Korea, Sweden, United Kingdom, France, Germany, Spain and Italy.
+Tourists from the following countries do not require a visa to visit Vietnam for 15 days: Denmark, Finland, Japan, Norway, Russia, South Korea, Sweden, United Kingdom, France, Germany, Spain and Italy.

 INFORMATION YOU PROVIDE

-We offer this service to the customers who book our guided tours and/or services only, we obtain what is called a “pre-approval visa letter” for you from the Vietnam Immigration Department in Hanoi and then forward you a copy by email.
+We offer this visa on arrival service to the customers who book our guided tours and/or services only, we obtain what is called a “pre-approval visa letter” for you from the Vietnam Immigration Department in Hanoi and then forward you a copy by email.

 To get a visa approval letter for you, we need the following information and a copy of your passport page where your photo is on (use a scanner or a digital camera to get it), the purpose is to make sure that the information matches what you sent to avoid any potential mistyping.

 1. Your title (Mr./Mrs./Ms.):